 Travelling beyond time and space, Christian Voyager’s illustrations are a reflection of the dimensions that lie just beyond our sight.
 From illustrating album covers to working on gaming projects, his artworks reflect skill and talent like no other.

 Christian Benavides, aka Voyager, is a digital illustrator from Medellin, Colombia.
 Creating ethereal artworks that reflect the artist’s journey through life, his numerous travels, and the life experiences that came with it created the artist and the art we see today.
-His encounters with indigenous and artistic traditions around South America, work and study at The Animation Workshop in Denmark, practising Tibetan Thangka Art in the Himalayas shaped his style and technique.
-Voyager has created illustrations for Wizards of the Coast: Magic, Red Bull, Riot, Huawei, Chill Beats Records, Dub FX, Adobe, Boulder Media, Domestika and several other projects with clear intentions of representing Sci-Fi, fantasy and mystical worlds and characters.
+His encounters with indigenous and artistic traditions around South America, work and study at The Animation Workshop in Denmark, practicing Tibetan Thangka Art in the Himalayas shaped his style and technique.
+Voyager has created illustrations for Wizards of the Coast: Magic, Red Bull, Riot, Huawei, Chill Beats Records, Dub FX, Adobe, Boulder Media, Domestika, and several other projects with clear intentions of representing Sci-Fi, fantasy, and mystical worlds and characters.
 Today, the artist creates cover arts for editorial, board games, music, video games, and animation industries.

 Styles: Organic, Digital, Illustrative, Dimensional

 Could you please take us through your artistic journey?